ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

     Always VIRNEOX.

 Packet
     Specify a packet size sufficient to contain the largest message sent by either the host or the partner application.

     By pressing [PF4], the list of terminals associated with the VIRNEOX line will be displayed.
 A VIRNEOX line uses a single group of type-3 terminals having a common prefix (XNE3 in this example).
 The number of terminals defined determines the number of simultaneous conversations authorised.

     The example below shows a group of 8 VIRNEOX terminals:

 |image41|

-*Fig. 41 - Definition of terminals associated with a VIRNEOX line*
+Definition of terminals associated with a VIRNEOX line
+""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Terminal
     The terminal name must match the prefix of the line.